We encourage every girl at College to express herself creatively and learn to work collaboratively.

 Dance is a compulsory part of the curriculum in LC1 and LC2 and can be continued as an option from LC3 upwards.
 Various dance classes and clubs occur weekly (e.g. ballet, hip hop, jazz, modern dance and tap).
 Private lessons can be organised at the Janet Marshall School of Dance for girls who are keen to follow this activity further.

 As part of the club, dance companies are invited to visit College to lead workshops in many different styles of dance.
 College also puts on a popular evening of dance, to which other local schools are invited.
-The inter-house dance competition takes place every other year.
+The inter-house dance competition takes place every other year in our Parabola Arts Centre and College also recently invested in another Dance Studio at the new Health and Fitness Centre.

 Cheltenham Ladies’ College has a long tradition of creating exciting and thought-provoking theatre.
 Whether acting, directing or supporting productions in our stunning 325-seat theatre at the Parabola Arts Centre (PAC), or engaging in workshops with visiting professional companies, drama is a diverse and inspiring part of College life.